 When a child is constipated, their stools (poo) are hard and painful to pass.
-Sometimes a child may try to hold the stool in because of previous pain when going to the toilet .
-Constipation can also make the child feel quite poorly.
+Sometimes a child may try to hold the stool in because of previous pain when going to the toilet.
+Constipation can also make a child feel quite poorly.

-Glycerin suppositories are used to trigger emptying of the bowels and provide rapid relief from constipation.
+Glycerin suppositories are used to stimulate emptying of the bowels and provide rapid relief from constipation.

-Your doctor will tell you when to use the suppositories.
+Your doctor will tell you when to use the Glycerin suppositories.